Friedrich-M/Friedrich-M/README.md

 ### :man_technologist: About Me :

-- :telescope: I'm an incoming CS PhD student at Princeton.
-Previouly, I received my bachelor's degree from Zhejiang University.
+- :telescope: I'm an incoming PhD student at Princeton.
+I received my B.S. from Zhejiang University.

 - :seedling: I love and feel passionate about 4D computer vision and robotics.